beda-software/FHIRPathMappingLanguage/README.md

 ### Expression evaluation with empty result

-If expression is resolved to empty set `{}`, this key will be removed from the object.
+If an expression resolves to an empty set `{}`, the key will be removed from the object.

-Let's imagine, if the gender field is missing in the QuestionnaireResponse from the example above
+For example, if the gender field is missing in the QuestionnaireResponse from the example above:

 ```json
 {